Mise en Scène

 Mise en Scène installation is composed by 5 video works:

-The Hunt, a big wall projection, depicts an ongoing walking/searching/hiding within a primeval, sublime forest, with no clear motive or propose, focusing on the viewer’s uncertain, apprehensive and fearful expectation.
+The Hunt, an ongoing walking/ searching/ hiding within a primeval, sublime forest, with no clear motive or propose, focusing on the viewer’s uncertain, apprehensive and fearful expectation.

 “It is only as any aesthetic phenomenon that existence and the world appear justified.”

-Friedrich Nietzsche - The Birth of a Tragedy.
+Friedrich Nietzsche - The Birth of Tragedy.
 1872

 Mise en Scène approaches a basic and ongoing dilemma that has haunted my creative process for many years, which is confronting me to the basic question that asks about my moral rights as an artist to relate and interpret atrocities using aesthetics as means of expression.
 As if, for the sake of art, one could see harmonic tones, within the ugliness of evil.
 As if, for the sake of existence, one would foreseen light, within the harshness of truth.
 As if, it wouldn’t be possible in any other way.